Cybersecurity Trend: Post-Quantum Cryptography Migration Timelines Accelerate

 For cybersecurity careers, PQC migration creates demand for specialized skills.
 Cryptographic engineers who understand lattice-based, hash-based, and code-based cryptography will be in high demand.
 Security architects need to plan migration strategies.
 GRC analysts need to understand how PQC requirements map to compliance frameworks.
 Even SOC analysts will need to recognize when deprecated algorithms appear in network traffic.

 Certification bodies have begun adding PQC content.
 ISC2 included quantum computing implications in CISSP domain updates.
 CompTIA CASP+ covers cryptographic agility.
 Specialized training from organizations like SANS and academic programs in applied cryptography will see growing enrollment.
+Cloudflare and Google have already deployed hybrid PQC (X25519Kyber768) in production TLS for millions of connections, which means junior network engineers are already encountering PQC cipher suites in packet captures without having been formally trained on them.
+The gap between deployment and workforce training is a real career opportunity for anyone willing to read FIPS 203 closely and build a test lab.

 The salary implications are significant.
 Cryptographic engineering is already one of the highest-paid specializations within cybersecurity.
 As PQC migration demand grows, professionals with hands-on experience in implementing NIST PQC standards will command premium compensation, particularly in government contracting, financial services, and healthcare.